 Sweet and sticky Chinese crispy beef made easy at home!
-This better-than-takeout recipe features perfectly crispy beef strips, coated in a sticky, tangy glaze with just the right kick.
-Ready in 30 minutes!
+These crispy beef strips are coated in a tangy, glossy glaze with just the right kick—better than your favorite takeout, and ready in 30 minutes!

 Craving that ultra-crispy, sweet, and spicy Chinese crispy beef from your favorite takeout spot?
 You know, the one with perfectly golden, crunchy strips coated in a glossy, tangy sauce with just the right kick from red chilies?